Alessandro Birindelli: Style of play

 Birindelli was a hard-working, tenacious, and versatile player, who was capable of playing as a full-back or wide midfielder on either flank, although he often played on the right side of the pitch.
 He was mainly known for his speed, stamina, and consistency, as well as his sportsmanship, which enabled him to cover the flank effectively.

 Coaching career

 Birindelli served as assistant coach to the Zambia between 2010 and 2011.
 On 19 September 2011, Birindelli was appointed head coach at US Pistoiese 1921 in Serie D, leaving his post the following month.

 He successively worked as an assistant coach at Dinamo București (2012), then joined as head of youth development at Pisa (2013-2014) and Trapani (2014-2016).

 From 2016 to 2017, Birindelli worked as a coaching member of Empoli FC Youth Sector, in charge of the Under-17 team.
 He successively moved to Pisa SC, spending four years with the youth teams of the Nerazzurri, before returning to Empoli in 2021 as a youth coach.

 On 17 June 2025, Birindelli took over at Serie C club Pianese.

+On 5 June 2026, Birindelli was hired by Novara in Serie C for two seasons.